Exploring the Coromandel Peninsula in New Zealand: The best places to go and things to do

 So, if you would like a local’s guide to the Coromandel, here we go.
 These are my favourite things to do in the Coromandel Peninsula, the best places to visit.

-Beautiful places to stay in the Coromandel
+First, some beautiful places to stay in the Coromandel

-As a bit of background, the Coromandel Peninsula used to be a bit of a hippie heaven.
+The Coromandel Peninsula used to be a bit of a hippie heaven.
 There is still at least one commune (Wilderlands, near Whitianga — they sell organic veggies) and you might stumble across the odd nude beach.

 That grounded, earth-loving and quirky character translates into some of the best things to do in the Coromandel.